mkgraiitr/digitalCareHospital/README.md

 **How to run:**
 1) It is a simple command line application, which can be run from the main method of DigitalCareHospitalApplication.
-2) You can run with the following command as well java -cp digitalCareHospital.jar com.evooq.digitalCareHospital.DigitalCareHospitalApplication
+2) You can run with the following command as well:

+  java -cp digitalCareHospital.jar com.evooq.digitalCareHospital.DigitalCareHospitalApplication